fash-ns/eth-indexer/README.md

 ## 🚀 How It Works

-`eth-indexer` queries the blockchain using the RPC provider and contract ABIs you supply.
+`argus-indexer` queries the blockchain using the RPC provider and contract ABIs you supply.
 It:

 1. Fetches and parses events using [`ethers.js`](https://docs.ethers.org/).
 2. Delivers both raw and parsed events to your custom handler.